 I may be your ideal ND if:

-You want to know which natural approaches will work for you based on current Naturopathic best practices.
+You would like to discuss natural approaches based on current Naturopathic best practices and evidence informed care.

 You would like to learn how to manage your health in a sustainable way.

 You want an ND who will work in cooperation with your conventional healthcare providers and your current medications.

 You expect your ND to support Ontario and Canadian Public Health recommendations such as hand washing, mask wearing and immunization.

 Note: I do not use homeopathy, iridology, live blood cell analysis, muscle testing or similar alternative style practices.
 I also don't promote 'keto' style diets.

 About the doctor: Marianne Trevorrow, MA ND

-I am an ND registered with College of Naturopaths of Ontario.
+I am a naturopathic doctor registered with College of Naturopaths of Ontario who has been in practice since 2006.
 I'm originally from BC, and did my ND training at Bastyr University in Seattle, WA, where we are trained to do comprehensive primary care medicine.

-I welcome patients throughout the lifespan, although I focus on women with menopausal and reproductive issues, as well as people of all ages with mental health, digestive, allergic, and other health problems, including cardiovascular and healthy aging concerns.
+I welcome patients throughout the lifespan, although I focus on adolescents and identified women with menstrual, reproductive and menopausal issues, as well as people of all ages with digestive, allergic, and other chronic health problems, including autoimmune, cardiovascular and healthy aging concerns.
 I am authorized to prescribe by CONO (our regulatory body in Ontario), so welcome discussions about prescribing within our scope.

 I also support and practice Whole Food/Plant Based eating as a foundation to good health for people as well as our planet.

 I've written for several peer-reviewed CAM journals and I have my own blog here.

 When I'm not at work, I'm a big fan of alpine hiking and skiing, nordic skiing, sea kayaking, and adventure travel.
 I have an adult son, and am still working on a better work-life balance.
-I also volunteer for the Frontenac Zone of the Canadian Ski Patrol.
+I currently volunteer for the Frontenac Zone of the Canadian Ski Patrol.

 If you are interested in learning more about my approach, and live in Ontario, I encourage you to book a complimentary phone consult with me.

 Marianne Trevorrow, ND